Michigan State head coach Tom Izzo and Ferris State's Andy Bronkema and players discuss MSU-Ferris State game.

-2012 Lansing State Journal Player of the Year 2012 Associated Press Class B Player of the Year 2012 Detroit Free Press and The Detroit News Dream Team honoree Finished second in the voting for the Hal Schram Mr. Basketball Award Led Sexton High School to a second straight Class B Michigan State Championship in 2012, playing for his father, Carlton Valentine Nearly averaged a triple double as a senior with 14 points, 11 rebounds and nine assists per game, leading the Big Reds to a 27-1 record Ranked among the top 100 players in the nation by Rivals.com (#81) and ESPNU100 (#98) Rated among the top players at his position by Rivals.com (#15 shooting guard), ESPNU100 (#26 small forward), and Scout.com (#27 small forward) 2011 First-Team All-State Class B selection as chosen by the Detroit Free Press and The Detroit News Lansing State Journal Dream Team honoree Led Sexton High School to 2011 Class B State Championship, the school's first state title in 51 years, tallying 17 points, six rebounds and three assists in 75-60 win over Muskegon Heights in the state title game Averaged 12.7 points, 7.9 rebounds, 8.5 assists, 5.4 steals and 1.1 blocks as a junior Attended 2011 NBA Top 100 Camp Averaged 10.9 points, 5.8 assists and 6.3 rebounds as a sophomore, leading Sexton to state title game 2010 Class B honorable mention all-state.
+2012 Lansing State Journal Player of the Year • 2012 Associated Press Class B Player of the Year • 2012 Detroit Free Press and The Detroit News Dream Team honoree • Finished second in the voting for the Hal Schram Mr. Basketball Award • Led Sexton High School to a second-straight Class B Michigan State Championship in 2012, playing for his father, Carlton Valentine, and teaming with current Spartan Bryn Forbes • Nearly averaged a triple-double as a senior with 14 points, 11 rebounds and nine assists, leading the Big Reds to a 27-1 record • Ranked among the top-100 players in the nation by Rivals.com (#81) and ESPNU100 (#98) • Rated among the top players at his position by Rivals.com (#15 shooting guard), ESPNU100 (#26 small forward) and Scout.com (#27 small forward) • 2011 First-Team All-State Class B selection as chosen by the Detroit Free Press and The Detroit News • Lansing State Journal Dream Team honoree • Led Sexton High School to 2011 Class B State Championship, the school's first state title in 51 years, tallying 17 points, six rebounds and three assists in 75-60 win over Muskegon Heights in the title game • Averaged 12.7 points, 7.9 rebounds, 8.5 assists, 5.4 steals and 1.1 blocks as a junior • Attended 2011 NBA Top 100 Camp • Averaged 10.9 points, 5.8 assists and 6.3 rebounds as a sophomore, leading Sexton to state title game • 2010 Class B honorable mention all-state.

 Born Nov.
-16, 1993 Son of Carlton and Kathy Valentine His father was a four-year letterwinner at MSU 1985-88 Brother Drew played on the basketball team at Oakland University Plans to major in business.
+16, 1993 • Son of Carlton and Kathy Valentine • His father was a four-year letterwinner at MSU 1985-88 • Brother Drew played on the basketball team at Oakland University, where he is currently an assistant • Communication major.